-Before we list phones with 90Hz or 120Hz refresh rate displays, let’s talk about what’s refresh rate and how much of a practical impact it makes at user end.
+Before we list phones with 90Hz or 120Hz refresh rate displays, let’s talk about what’s refresh rate and how much of a practical impact it makes at the user end.

 What is Refresh Rate (Hz)?
-Is it the same as Fps?
+Is it the same as FPS?

-The term refresh rate, in layman terms, is the count of how many times the screen refreshes ( its image in one second.
+The term refresh rate, in layman terms, is the count of how many times the screen refreshes its image in one second.
 It is basically measured in Hz.
-At present most smartphone displays have 60Hz refresh rate, or in other words, even if you are viewing a static image, your display is redrawing the same picture or is pushing the same frame 60 times every second.
+At present, most smartphone displays have a 60Hz refresh rate, or in other words, even if you are viewing a static image, your display is redrawing the same picture or is pushing the same frame 60 times every second.

 At times people tend to get confused between higher refresh rates and higher frame rates (Hz vs FPS).
 FPS is the count of how many frames are being pushed to the display every second.
 FPS is related to the content you run on the screen, which might be a video or a game.

-So, ideally, if your video has been shot and packaged at 90 frames per second and your display has 90Hz refresh rate, your phone will be able to push all frames.
+So, ideally, if your video has been shot and packaged at 90 frames per second (FPS) and your display has a 90Hz refresh rate, your phone will be able to push all frames.

 If you feed 60fps content to a 90Hz screen, the display will either switch to 60Hz or duplicate some frames.

-The impact is subtle yet noticeable with motion.
-If you are scrolling in App drawer, in your browser or your social media feed, your content will seem to flow up and down with less friction.
+The impact is subtle yet noticeable and, we’d say, quite addictive.
+If you are scrolling in the App drawer, in your browser, settings menu, or your social media feed, your content will flow up and down smoothly with less friction.
 Kind of like the difference you’d feel between pushing an ice slab and a wooden slab on a marble floor.
 Similarly, animations are smoother too.

-Higher Refresh Rate Advantages and Disadvantages
+Higher Refresh Rate displays – Advantages and Disadvantages

 - Noticeably smoother scrolling and animations